Acidburn0zzz/design/AstSemantics.md

 [`resize_memory`](Modules.md#resizing).
 The linear memory can be considered to be an untyped array of bytes.
-The linear memory is sandboxed; it does not alias the execution engine's internal data structures, the execution stack, local variables, global variables, or other process memory.
+The linear memory is sandboxed; it does not alias the execution engine's internal data structures, the execution stack, local variables, or other process memory.
 The initial state of linear memory is specified by the [module](Modules.md#initial-state-of-linear-memory).

 In the MVP, linear memory is not shared between threads of execution.
 Separate